We’ll be kicking off the Myolean Fitness Interview series with none other than 3D Muscle Journey coach, Eric Helms.

 Eric is a competitive bodybuilder and powerlifter, coach, educator, author and researcher.

-He has a Bachelor’s degree in Fitness and Wellness, a Master’s degree in Exercise Science and a second Master’s degree in Sports Nutrition, a PhD in strength and conditioning, and is a research fellow for AUT at the Sports Performance Research Institute New Zealand.
+He has a Bachelor’s degree in Fitness and Wellness, a Master’s degree in Exercise Science, a second Master’s degree in Sports Nutrition, a PhD in strength and conditioning, and is a research fellow for AUT at the Sports Performance Research Institute New Zealand.

 Eric has published multiple peer reviewed articles in exercise science and nutrition journals and writes for commercial fitness magazines and websites.
 He has taught University level nutrition and exercise science and frequently speaks at international academic and commercial conferences for fitness, nutrition and strength and conditioning.

 As a part of 3D Muscle Journey, Eric coaches drug-free strength and physique competitors at all levels.